Rhelli/Shoes-Github-API/README.md

 4. Push to the branch (git push origin [chosen-name])
 5. Create a new Pull Request

+## 🔮 Final Thoughts & Futures
+Gitshoes is in it's infancy, and as such, it is lacking in the full suite of features that are first apparent to the user.
+However, as development progresses, I'd like to add the obvious features (such as making all the buttons fully functional) as well as a few others such as:

+  **Login:**
+  - Transfer OAuth to OAuth2 in complicance with Github's authentication standards
+  - Allow for entirely in-app login
+  - Login screen opens first before main window
+  - Implementation of a 'Remember Me' feature to prevent having to log in every time the app is opened

+  **Search:**
+  - Simple radio/switch control for Google or Github Search

+ **Functionality:**
+  - Create Pull Requests
+  - Create Issue
+  - Profile Acitibity Statistics & Graphs

+  **Thematic:**
+  - Simple radio/switch control for day/night mode

 ## 👨🏽‍💻 Creator

 Rory Hellier - [Github](https://github.com/Rhelli)